coder/docs/admin/workspace-providers/deployment/ec2.md

 ## 4. Provide AMI configuration information

-Specify the Amazon Machine Image configuration you want to be used when launching workspaces:
+Specify the Amazon Machine Image (AMI) configuration you want to be used when launching workspaces:

 - **Privileged mode**: Optional. check this box if you would like the workspace